UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

 - the EasyVVUQ workflow script demonstrating the use of dask (:download:`easyvvuq_fusion_dask_tutorial.py <tutorial_files/easyvvuq_fusion_dask_tutorial.py>`)

-Note: the fusion tutorial uses the FiPy python package.
+Note: the fusion tutorial uses the FiPy [FiPy]_ python package.

 To run the script execute the following command